makhov/k0da/README.md

     # You can specify either image or version.
 If neither set, a default is used.
     version: v1.33.3-k0s.0
     args: ["--debug"]
     # This is a plain k0s config.
-It will be written to /etc/k0s/k0s.yaml
+It is merged with defaults and written to /etc/k0s/k0s.yaml
     config:
       apiVersion: k0s.k0sproject.io/v1beta1
       kind: ClusterConfig